igorbragaia/slackbot/README.md

 Use "@quero_help remover course-example" to remove offered course
 Use "@quero_help help" to see available commands

-Offered and requested courses are stored in PostgreSQL database and connected through Microsoft Power BI dashboards via a RESTful API.
+Offered and requested courses are stored in PostgreSQL database and connected to Microsoft Power BI dashboards through RESTful API.
 Bot and API were deployed on Heroku.

 ### Some Examples